OpcodePete/i3/README.md

 <br />
 <br />

-## At start up
+## Automation @ start up
-I use three monitors and have specific workspaces assigned to each of the monitors.
-Also I use _i3 Layouts_ to set placeholder windows for specific applications to reside in.

-When i3 starts, workspaces appear at their set monitors, and (my most used) applications auto-launch into their set workspaces.
-I'm now ready to work!
+I use three monitors and have specific i3 workspaces assigned to each of the monitors.
+Also, I use _i3 Layouts_ to set placeholder windows for my most frequently used applications.
+When i3 starts, workspaces appear at their set monitors, and my applications auto-launch into their set workspaces!

 **Primary monitor (2560x1440)**